 This website describes the CWV method in detail and includes an interactive file (Excel) that can be downloaded, and which enables users to insert and see the instant results of any election scenario he/she desires.

-NEWS: The Canada House of Commons' Special Committee on Electoral Reform is currently examining alternatives to the current first-past-the-post voting system for federal elections.
-A brief on the Canada Weighted Vote Electoral Method has been submitted to the committee.
+The Canada House of Commons' Special Committee on Electoral Reform examined alternatives to the current first-past-the-post voting system for federal elections.
+A brief on the Canada Weighted Vote Electoral Method was submitted to the committee.
 Click here to access the updated Brief.

 Contact CWV at email@example.com, or call by phone at 905-820-4110, in Mississauga Ontario.